liampshaw/CoV-homoplasy-filtering/README.md

 The main script `filter-homoplasic-sites.R` is run from within the `scripts` directory.
 It assumes that you have a `input-data` directory with your input data and that the names of isolates in the tree and alignment are the same.

 As the script was developed with a specific analysis in mind (n=7666 assemblies downloaded from GISAID as of April 19 2020), it will **almost certainly break** on new data.
+We adapted it for our secondary publication.
 Please use with caution if this is your intention.

-**A note on filtering thresholds.** There are several filtering thresholds used (see manuscript for more discussion).
+**A note on filtering thresholds.** There are several filtering thresholds used (see Manuscript1 for more discussion).

 * Number of isolates with homoplasy.
 **Default: >8**